CVE Application Document

 1. Normalize IP addresses before validation

-2. Handle special cases like null route (0) and shortened formats (127.1)
+2. Handle special cases like null route (0) and octal formats (017700000001)

 3. Apply comprehensive validation for all possible IP address representations